zopefoundation/Zope/README.rst

 Zope 4 - the bridge between Zope 2 and Zope 5
 =============================================

+**Zope 4 is no longer fully supported and only receives security fixes at this time.
+Please upgrade to Zope 5 as soon as possible.** The `Zope release schedule <https://www.zope.dev/releases.html>`_ has details about support policies and timeframes.

 Zope 4 supports Python 2 and Python 3.
 It is meant to act as a bridge for those upgrading applications from Zope 2.
-Once you are on Zope 4 and Python 3 the next step to Zope 5 is painless and we recommend upgrading to Zope 5 for a future-proof deployment.
+Once you are on Zope 4 and Python 3 the next step to Zope 5 is painless and we recommend upgrading to Zope 5 immediately.

 Installation